Rashad19/python-algos/README.md

 ### binary search

-This algorithm uses a class interface in `binarysearch.py` and implements the binary search algorithm for a sorted array in ascending order and it uses an iterative method.
+This algorithm uses a class interface in `binarysearch.py`and implements the binary search algorithm using for a sorted array in ascending order and it uses an iterative method.

-### recursive algorithms